hadiyaacguppy/Oasis-iOS/README.md

-1. BaseProjectTest -> Main Test Target for project
+1. OasisProjectTest -> Main Test Target for project

 2. SessionRepositoryTests -> Test Target for the SessionRepository Target